wired87/firecode/README.md

 PROMPT:
 Improve the prmpt qualiy followign the
+GOAL:
+Provide an entire codebase genrated with your imroved prompt withing a single file

 **CRITERIA:**
 Clarity and Specificity 💡
-Define the Role (Persona)

 Use Direct Imperatives
 Specify the Format

-Constraint and Scope 📏
 Define Constraints (The "Don't" List)
 Set the Length and Tone
 Provide Examples (Few-Shot Prompting)

-Context and Iteration 🖼️
 Clarify Necessary Knowledge (Context)
 Use Chain-of-Thought (CoT)

-GOAL:
-Provide an entire codebase genrated with your imroved prompt withing a single file

 CONTEXT: